 - It is commonly used as a tuberculocide and virucides to kill TB and various viruses.

 - It is used as a medical and general-purpose disinfectant.

 - It is a rapidly degrading, non-persisting pesticide.

-- It is also used in food flavorings, perfumes, mouthwashes, and even cosmetics.
+- It is also used in food flavorings, perfumes, mouthwashes and even cosmetics.

-Top 7 Black Seed Oil Benefits
+Top 9 Black Seed Oil Benefits

-2. Liver Health
+2. Promotes Liver Health

-For those that have struggled with poor liver function due to medication side effects, alcohol consumption, or disease, black seed oil could greatly speed the healing process.
-In a recent study scientists discovered that black seed oil benefits the function of the liver and helps prevent both damage and disease.
-(12)
+For those that have struggled with poor liver function due to medication side effects, alcohol consumption or disease, black seed oil could greatly speed the healing process.
+In a recent animal model study, scientists discovered that black seed oil benefits the function of the liver and helps prevent both damage and disease.
+(17)

 Explained in a recent article published by the Journal of Endocrinology and Metabolism, researchers from the Indian Council of Medical Research highlight that black seed oil “causes gradual partial regeneration of pancreatic beta-cells, increases the lowered serum insulin concentrations and decreases the elevated serum glucose.”
-(13) This is actually quite profound because Nigella sativa is one of the few substances on the planet that is suggested to help prevent both type 1 and type 2 diabetes.
+(19) This is actually quite profound because Nigella sativa is one of the few substances on the planet that is suggested to help prevent both type 1 and type 2 diabetes.

 - Flushing of the skin